surniaulula/wpsso-am/readme.txt

 **Add [Twitter App Card](https://dev.twitter.com/cards/types/app) meta tags to mobile App product pages.**

-**WPSSO AM is *incredibly fast* and coded for performance:**
+**WPSSO Mobile App Meta is *incredibly fast* and coded for performance:**

 WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).
+WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Mobile App Meta is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.
+WPSSO Mobile App Meta (aka WPSSO AM) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

 The WPSSO AM Free extension works with either the Free or Pro version of WPSSO Core (Main Plugin).